Understanding Different Types of Dental Emergencies

 But what exactly is a dental emergency?
 And what should you do when you have one?

-Our dentists, who offer current patients emergency dental care, help break down the topic.
+Our emergency dentists in Loganville, GA, who offer current patients emergency dental care, help break down the topic.

 What is a dental emergency?

 The short answer – any dental problem that requires immediate attention to alleviate severe pain, save a tooth, or stop bleeding.

 - Accidents that cause tooth or gum damage